Skip to content

 12 Ways to Improve Sperm Health for Fertility & Conception

-When it comes to fertility, most conversations focus on women’s health - from preconception to pregnancy and postpartum recovery.
-But here’s the truth: it takes two to conceive, and male reproductive health plays an equally important role in conception, pregnancy success, and your baby’s early development.
+When it comes to fertility, most conversations focus on women’s health - from preconception to pregnancy and beyond.
+But here’s the truth: it takes two to conceive, and male reproductive health plays an equally important role in family planning.

 Why Sperm Health Matters

 It takes about 3 months for men to produce or regenerate new sperm.
-That means the lifestyle and nutrition choices made in the 90 days before conception can have a direct impact on sperm quality, motility, and count.
+That means the lifestyle and nutrition choices made in the 90 days before conception can have a direct impact on sperm health, motility, and overall quality.

 • Age